Achievable logoAchievable logo

 • Sling remains in place with weaning initiated

-• Interventions: PROM ER and ABD-; AAROM- shoulder flexion, shoulder elevation; strengthening of rotation cuff through isometric activities
+• Interventions: PROM ER and ABD-; AAROM- shoulder flexion, shoulder elevation; strengthening of the rotator cuff through isometric activities

 • Weeks 7-8: